 - The assessment of children on entry to the Nursery is not precise enough.

 - The expectations of the quality of children’s writing in the Reception class are not high enough; consequently children’s skills in this area are not as well developed as they should be.

 To view our full Ofsted report please click here.
-The report will be available on the Ofsted website from the 21st of September 2016.

 During the Ofsted inspection of July 2016 New Marske Primary School was judged to be a good school by her majesty’s inspectorate.
 This judgement recognises the hard work our teachers and governors have put into improving the quality of education on offer at school.
 The judgement also recognises the wonderful attitude to learning that our pupils have.
 As a school we recognise that our pupils are our greatest asset and this was certainly on show during the inspection.
 Many areas of strength were recognised throughout the inspection.